Reconnecting with Your Senses:

 Upon waking, sit comfortably, close your eyes, and take three deep breaths through the nose.

-A few minutes of conscious breathing can:
+A few minutes of mindful breathing can:

 gently awaken the nervous system

-soothe the mind
+calm the mind

-and refocus before the day's momentum
+and center oneself before the day’s momentum

 Tip: try heart coherence for an immediate calming effect.